ds4owd-001/project-ljc3084/data/processed/README.md

 1. Licenses/restrictions placed on the data: CC-BY-4.0

-Recommended: This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).
+This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).

 2. Links to publications that cite or use the data:

-3. Links to other publicly accessible locations of the data: -
+3. Links to other publicly accessible locations of the data: - N/A

 4. Links/relationships to ancillary data sets:

 5. Was data derived from another source?
+No

 ## Methodological information

 1. Description of methods used for collection/generation of data: Random Sampling

-2. Methods for processing the data:
+2. Methods for processing the data: Data Aggregation and Visualisation

 3. Instrument- or software-specific information needed to interpret the
     data: